The best hotels in Kaieteur Falls

 Interior lodges like Iwokrama and Atta Rainforest Lodge can arrange gear loans, but Georgetown is your last chance to buy anything you forgot.
 The area around Stabroek Market and Water Street has outdoor and general goods stores.
 Don't expect to find specialized gear. grab what you need in Georgetown before you leave the coast.

-Kaieteur Falls's best neighborhoods
+Kaieteur Falls's best hotel regions

 Your base camp choice shapes the whole trip.
 Prioritize Georgetown if you want reliable flights, decent restaurants on Camp Street, and a range of price points. most day-trip operators to Kaieteur depart from Cheddi Jagan International anyway.
 But if getting deep into the jungle is the point, Iwokrama and the Pakaraima lodges are worth every extra dollar.